classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 ---

-<a name="organiser-bank-details"></a>
+<a name="organizer-bank-details"></a>

-## Organiser Bank Details
+## Organizer Bank Details

-Organizers can add their bank account details from their profile page on the front-end for easy payout transfers.
+Streamline payouts by collecting organizer bank details directly from their profile page.
+Admins can view these details in the Commissions panel for fast, secure transfers.

 ---